ekke/drawer_nav_x/README.md

 [see LICENSE ( The Unlicense )](LICENSE)

 Images downloaded from https://design.google.com/icons/ - then renamed to match Qt High DPI images- and project-specific- naming
-(2 Images from Qt 5.7 Galelry APP in images/extra)
+(2 Images from Qt 5.7 Gallery APP in images/extra)

 [see /images/LICENSE ( cc-by )](images/LICENSE)